oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 #### Decoy Digests {#decoy_digests}

-An Issuer MAY add additional digest s to the SD-JWT that are not associated with any claim.
+An Issuer MAY add additional digests to the SD-JWT that are not associated with any claim.
 The purpose of such "decoy" digests is to make it more difficult for an attacker to see the original number of claims contained in the SD-JWT.
 It is RECOMMENDED to create the decoy digests by hashing over a cryptographically secure random number.
 The bytes of the digest MUST then be base64url-encoded as above.
 The same digest function as for the Disclosures MUST be used.

-For decoy digests, no Disclosure is sent to the Holder, i.e., the Holder will see digest s that do not correspond to any Disclosure.
+For decoy digests, no Disclosure is sent to the Holder, i.e., the Holder will see digests that do not correspond to any Disclosure.
 See (#decoy_digests_privacy) for additional privacy considerations.

 To ensure readability and replicability, the examples in this specification do not contain decoy digests unless explicitly stated.